HEIGHT 6-2, WEIGHT 190, B/T: R/R

 |Courtesy Paul Ruhter, Billings Gazette|

-All in all, Stephenson has solid pitching mechanics.
-However, there are a few areas of concern, including (1) utilizing a short stride, (2) limited hip rotation, and (3) an insufficient deceleration period.
+Again, all in all, Stephenson has solid pitching mechanics.
+However, there are a few small areas of concern, including (1) utilizing a short stride, (2) limited hip rotation, and (3) an insufficient deceleration period.

 For a pitcher with a tall, lanky frame, Stephenson uses a comparatively short, underwhelming stride and a less than explosive drive to the plate.
 The obvious benefit of a strong leg drive is that every bit of velocity you can generate with the lower body is velocity you don't have to generate with your arm.
 And, the less stress you have to put on the arm, the lower your injury risk.
 Part of the reason a longer stride equates to higher velocity is because a longer stride allows for a fuller and stronger hip rotation.
 You simply can't rotate and clear the hips as effectively if your stride is shorter.